Pastor: Dr. Tom Bryson

 Larry holds both the Bachelor of Music and Master of Music Education degrees from Samford University and the Doctor of Education in Music Education from the University of Alabama.

 A professional music educator since 1977, Larry’s experience includes teaching Kindergarten through twelfth grade general and choral music in the Jefferson County Public Schools; and over fifteen years higher education experience, at both the undergraduate and graduate levels at Jefferson State Community College and Jacksonville State University.

-In addition, he has held adjunct positions at the University of Montevallo, the University of Alabama at Birmingham, and is currently adjunct professor of music education at Samford University.
+In addition, he has held adjunct positions at the University of Montevallo, the University of Alabama at Birmingham, and recently retired as adjunct professor of music education at Samford University.
 He is a member of the Alabama Music Educators Association, the Alabama Vocal Association, the National Association for Music Education, the Alabama Choral Directors Association, the American Choral Directors Association, the Presbyterian Association of Musicians, and Phi Kappa Lambda Music Honor Society.

 Larry has been married to the former Gail Woods of Birmingham since 1974.
 They currently reside in Alabaster with their Grand dog, Chloe.

 David has been organist at Southminster since 1990.
 He earned a bachelor's degree in Church Music, Organ Performance from Auburn University.
 Prior to moving to Birmingham, David was organist at Dauphin Way Baptist Church in Mobile, Alabama from 1980 to 1990.